-To guide child protection workers in the process of making an insurance claim through RiskCover for the Department of Communities (the Department) general, family or significant other foster carers and voluntary non-government placement agency foster carers who provide care in their home for a child in the CEO's care.
+To guide child protection workers in the process of making an insurance claim through the Insurance Commission of Western Australia (ICWA) for the Department's general, family or significant other foster carers and voluntary non-government placement agency foster carers who provide care in their home for a child in the CEO's care.

 Note: CEO refers to the Department of Communities' Chief Executive Officer, and care arrangement refers to child placement.